Jeamie Deacon

-Jeamie Deacon, also referred to as Jamie Deacon, is an Ireland women's rugby union international and an Ireland women's rugby sevens international.
+Jeamie Deacon (born 1987), also referred to as Jamie Deacon, is an Ireland women's rugby union international and an Ireland women's rugby sevens international.
 Deacon represented Ireland at the 2017 Women's Rugby World Cup.
 Deacon is also a former Ireland women's field hockey international.
 Between 2007 and 2009 she was named three times as an NFHCA All-American while playing field hockey for Michigan State Spartans.
 She also won Irish Senior Cup and Women's Irish Hockey League titles with UCD.